aang81a/my-it-support-portfolio/PROJECTS/04-network-troubleshooting-cases/case-04-ip-misconfiguration-across-multiple-devices.md

 A wrong static IPv4 configuration was entered manually.

-The simulated incorrect configuration used:
+The simulated incorrect static IPv4 configuration used:

 | Setting | Value |
 |---|---|